Withdrawing for Active Military Duty

 In the event that a student is called from the Ready Reserves or National Guard for active military duty during a semester, the following withdrawal policy should be applied.
 Since students in the School for Professional Studies have eight-week terms, the policy will be adjusted appropriately when applied to their terms.

-• Up to the beginning of midterms (eighth week of the semester), a grade of “W” will be assigned for all courses being taken and a full refund of tuition, fees and parking charges will be provided.
+• Up to the last day to withdraw with a grade of “W” (end of the tenth week), student will be dropped from all courses being taken and a full refund of tuition, fees and parking charges will be provided.

-Whenever a student withdraws because of being called to active military duty, a note will be included on the transcript to indicate that the withdrawal is due to military service.
 Financial aid awards will be adjusted based on program policy guidelines that may result in a student being responsible for aid-related outstanding charges.
 Room and board charges will be prorated (per the housing contract) based on the date the student moves out of a campus residence.

 Following the procedures below will ensure that withdrawal from classes because of military mobilization is communicated and completed successfully.